talwat/lowfi/README.md

 #### The Format

 In lists, the first line is what's known as the header, followed by the rest of the tracks.
-Each track will be first appended to the header, and then use that to download the track.
+Each track will be first appended to the header, and then use the combination to download the track.

 > [!NOTE]